-Roadside strawberry stands are a common site in Southern California during spring and early summer.
-The bright red, juicy berries can be used in so many ways – atop your favorite cereal, in breakfast smoothies, tossed in leafy green salads, in a myriad of desserts and baked goods and of course chocolate-dipped.
+The bright red, juicy strawberries can be used in so many ways – atop your favorite cereal, in breakfast smoothies, tossed in leafy green salads, in a myriad of desserts and baked goods and of course chocolate-dipped.
 But the first thing I usually do with fresh strawberries is make ice cream.
-In fact, I just put a batch in the freezer.

-Visiting family in Bakersfield over the weekend we decided to pick up some fresh local strawberries.
+Visiting family in Bakersfield over the weekend we picked up fresh local strawberries.
 Bakersfield is at the southern end of the great central valley, the vast agricultural heartland of California.
 My father-in-law had been telling me about a local farmer who grew the best strawberries.
-The stand is on Snow Road near Old Farm Road.
-Just look for cars pulled over at the little green and white shack.

 As soon as I opened the car door I was flooded with the heady smell of fresh strawberries being warmed by the sun.
 Their fragrance was thick and sweet in the morning air.
 The open window to the stand was filled with basket upon basket of rich red strawberries.
-The berries were smaller and nicer than at the stands around our house and although the sign out front did not say organic, I figured they were.
+The berries were smaller and nicer than at the stands around our house.

 Warm from the sun, this huge perfect strawberry was amazingly sweet and juicy.
 The flavor was incredible.
 He said the Chandlers were even juicier!
 And yes, Chai’s berries were organic.
 Truly, these were the sweetest strawberries I’ve ever tasted, like they were dipped in sugar syrup.

-You can find conventionally grown strawberries everywhere during the growing season but organic strawberries are more difficult to come by.
-Why go the extra mile for organic strawberries?
-Because the Environmental Working Group, a nonprofit group focused on public health, lists strawberries as number three on their “Dirty Dozen” list.
+Why go the extra mile (and cost) for organic strawberries?
+Because the Environmental Working Group, a nonprofit group focused on public health, lists strawberries as always on their “Dirty Dozen” list.
 Plus to me, they taste better.

-At home, I made a batch of easy double strawberry ice cream for dessert, a sweet end to our Memorial Day dinner of grilled baby back ribs, macaroni salad and deviled eggs.
+At home, I made a batch of easy my two ingredient double strawberry ice cream for dessert.
+It was a sweet end to our Memorial Day dinner of grilled baby back ribs, macaroni salad and deviled eggs.

 - 14 ounce can sweetened condensed milk

-- 6 ounces fresh strawberries stemmed, washed and diced small, about 1 cup
+- 6 ounces fresh strawberries stemmed, washed and diced small about 1 cup for adding at end

-- Puree 4 cups of strawberries in a food processor or blender (I use a Vita-Mix, notes below) fitted with a steel chopping blade.
+- Puree 4 cups of strawberries in a food processor or blender.
 Add sweetened condensed milk and puree together to make the ice cream base.
 Place a fine sieve over a large bowl and pour the ice cream base into the sieve.
 With a large ladle push the ice cream base through the sieve to remove the strawberry seeds and refine the base.
 Taste the base for sweetness and add if you want to.
 Sweetness will depend on the ripeness of the berries.